Please donate to support services for women and girls today

 Joy Doal – Chief Executive Officer

 Joy is responsible for Anawim’s strategy and direction and has oversight of the organisation’s whole service and governance.
 She works closely with Trustees and Commissioners, as well as networks with both Local and Combined authority, Birmingham City Council, the NHS and all of Anawim’s funders.
-Joy holds an advisory role to Ministry of Justice, along with other national organisations such as Prison Reform Trust and Women in Prison to influence policy-making.
-In addition, she works jointly with other women’s centres nationally and regionally regarding best practice and policy.
+Joy along with other national organisations such as National Women’s Justice Coalition, Prison Reform Trust and Women in Prison seeks to influence policy-making around the overuse of prison and advocating for community sentences.
+She works jointly with other women’s centres nationally and regionally regarding best practice and policy.

 Donna Lewis – Chief Operating Officer